Sisyphus1813/Checksum-Sentinel/README.md

 ./install.sh
 ```

-The installer will:
+Installation script will:

-- Build the Rust binary (`cargo build --release`).
+- Ask wether you intend to run the application as a monitoring service or only a oneshot scanner.
-- Install it as `/usr/local/bin/css`.
+- Build the Rust daemon.
-- Run `pip install .` to fetch Python requirements from `pyproject.toml`.
+- Install the Python updater.
-- Move service/timer files into `/etc/systemd/system/`.
+- Deploy the appropriate systemd services and timers.
-- Enable services and timers.
+- Enable them for automatic updates and (if applicable) background scanning.

 ---